Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

-In the scheduling model we define the problem of finding a feasible coalition as follows.
+In the scheduling model we define the problem of finding a feasible team as follows.

-\begin{problem}[\textsc{FFCSM}: Find Feasible Coalitions, Scheduling Model] Let $\mathcal{T}$ be the set of $q$ tasks and $N$ be the set of processors (or equivalently, agents).
+\begin{problem}[\textsc{FFTSM}: Find Feasible Teams, Scheduling Model] Let $\mathcal{T}$ be the set of $q$ tasks and $N$ be the set of processors (or equivalently, agents).
 For each task $t_j \in \mathcal{T}$ and each processor (agent) $i \in N$ we define $s_{i,j}$ as the processing time of $t_j$ on $i$.
 Let $\iminsalary{i}$ be the cost of renting processor $i$ (hiring agent $i$).
 The budget of the project is $v$ and the deadline is $d$.
-The FFCSM problem consists of selecting a subset of the processors $N' \subseteq N$ and the assignment function $\Phi: \mathcal{T} \rightarrow N'$ such that the budget is not exceeded ($\cost_{N', \Phi} \leq B$) and the project's makespan does not exceed the deadline $d$. \end{problem}
+The FFTSM problem consists of selecting a subset of the processors $N' \subseteq N$ and the assignment function $\Phi: \mathcal{T} \rightarrow N'$ such that the budget is not exceeded ($\cost_{N', \Phi} \leq B$) and the project's makespan does not exceed the deadline $d$. \end{problem}

-In the hourly salary model, the problem of finding the feasible coalition reduces to the problem of scheduling on unrelated processors with costs~\cite{Shmoys:1993:SUM:313559.313851}.
-Specifically, Shmoys and Tardos~\cite{Shmoys:1993:SUM:313559.313851} show a 2-approximation algorithm for approximating the makespan (the deadline $d$ in our model).
+In the hourly salary model, the problem of finding the feasible team reduces to the problem of scheduling on unrelated processors with costs.
+Specifically, there exists a 2-approximation algorithm for approximating the makespan (the deadline $d$ in our model).